Omarkhaled711/alx-low_level_programming/0x03-debugging/README.md

 # This task is for debugging a given code.

 0-main.c:  This file must test that the function positive_or_negative() gives the correct output when given a case of 0.
+1-main.c: commentting out the part of the code that is causing the output to go into an infinite loop.